meken/gcp-monitor-grafana/README.md

     --project=$PROJECT_ID
 ```

 Once we've got the key file we can start setting up the configuration.
 First let's put the secret in an environment variable so we can pass it to the `docker run` command.
-Since the private key contains newlines which we need to preserve, this needs some special care, all credit for the magic below goes to this [post](https://unix.stackexchange.com/questions/369972/how-can-i-set-an-environment-variable-which-contains-newline-characters).

 ```shell
 SA_SECRET=`jq -r '.private_key' $KEY_FILE`